“Those who can, do. Those who can do more, volunteer.” ~ Marian Wright Edelman

 Laker Café: The Laker Café at the Emmetsburg Campus of Iowa Lakes Community College needs volunteers to sell refreshments.
 Volunteers can pick the days and times.

 Libraries: Volunteers are often needed at various libraries in the 5-county area.
-Jobs may include sorting and cataloguing books, assisting with special events, and greeting library patrons.
+Jobs may include greeting library patrons, Adult Literacy programs, material deliveries to the home-bound and in English as a Second Language tutoring.

 Literacy: Volunteers are needed to tutor adults who are learning to read or want to improve their reading skills.
 Volunteers are also needed to help with RIF (Reading is Fundamental) and other book distributions.